-- (6) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country with an orange zone permit and during the orange zone permit validity period in subclause 5(a), the Chief Health Officer determines that: - (a) any relevant orange zone at entry to Victoria is, on and from a date within 14 days prior to entry to Victoria, a red zone, the higher, red zone obligations under clause 7(3)(a) (n) will apply to the person from the time of notification by the Department for the remainder of the orange zone permit validity period in subclause (5)(a); or - (b) all relevant orange zones at entry to Victoria are, on and from a date within 14 days prior to entry to Victoria, green zones, the lesser, green zone obligations under clause 5(4)(a) (c) will apply to the person from the time of notification by the Department for the remainder of the orange zone permit validity period in subclause (5)(a).
+- (6) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country with an orange zone permit and during the orange zone permit validity period in subclause 5(a), the Chief Health Officer determines that: - (a) any relevant orange zone is a red zone and the person was in the red zone after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the higher, red zone obligations under clause 7(3) (b) - (n) will apply to the person from the time of notification by the Department for the remainder of the orange zone permit validity period in subclause (5)(a); or

+(b) all relevant orange zones are green zones and the person was in only those, or other, green zones after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the lesser, green zone obligations under clause 5(4)(b) - (c) will apply to the person from the time of notification by the Department for the remainder of the orange zone permit validity period in subclause (5)(a).

-Example: A person arrives in Victoria with an orange zone permit which is valid for 14 days from their arrival date.
-Two days after entering Victoria, a location the person travelled from to Victoria is determined to be a red zone on and from a date which is just prior to the person's entry to Victoria.
+Example: a person arrives in Victoria with an orange zone permit which is valid for 14 days from their arrival date.
+Two days after entering Victoria, an area the person was in is determined to be a red zone and the person was in the red zone at a time after the relevant zone commencement time.
 The Department notifies the person that the orange zone permit obligations which applied after entering Victoria have changed to align with the higher, red zone permit obligations in clause 7(3) for the remaining 12 days of the orange zone permit's validity period.
 This includes requirements for the person to continue or recommence self-quarantining for the remaining 12 days and get tested at certain times, including just prior to the end of the self-quarantine period.